 In many Native American cultures, the East is associated with the majestic eagle, a symbol of a powerful force residing within us: vision.
-With its acute eyesight, an eagle can spot a rabbit in a field a mile below.
-Our minds are capable of “seeing” our place on the Map of life.
-The Lakota Sioux Indians of North America regard the eagle as a mediator between the physical and the spiritual worlds, and it is a totem animal said to carry our prayers to heaven.
-South American shamans also speak of a future time when the eagle, representing the North, and the condor, representing the South, will fly as one, symbolizing an age of unity and shared vision among people of all nations.
+With it’s acute eyesight, an eagle can spot a rabbit in a field a mile below.
+Similarly, our minds are capable of “seeing” our place on the Map of life.
+The Lakota Sioux Indians of North America regard the eagle as a mediator between the physical and spiritual worlds, and as a totem animal said to carry prayers to heaven.
+South American shamans also speak of a future time when the eagle, representing the North, and the condor, representing the South, will fly as one, symbolizing an age of unity, and shared vision among people of all nations.

 The Eastern Landscape

-Traditionally, indigenous people are keenly aware of the lands surrounding their community.
+Indigenous people have always been keenly aware of the lands surrounding their community.
 They understand the growing seasons, location of food sources, and demonstrate great respect for the local flora and fauna.
-Urban communities are not built upon this model, however urban people habitually go to the same favorite grocery stores, pharmacies, dry cleaners, and so on, which are generally within close proximity to their homes.
-Winds that blow through the eastern landscape can help you establish positive priorities and become fully awake to your inner landscape in relationship to your outer surroundings.
+Urban communities are not built upon this model.
+Residents habitually frequent favorite grocery stores, pharmacies, dry cleaners, and so on, which are generally within close proximity to their homes.
+Winds that blow through the eastern landscape can help you establish positive priorities, and become fully awake to your inner landscape and it’s relationship to the external world.
 With this awareness comes connection.
-In every tradition, the territory of the East is associated with the morning star and springtime.
-Everywhere on the planet the sun rises in the East, and so it is with your life; the East is the source of all beginnings.
+In every tradition, the territory of the East is associated with the morning star, and springtime.
+Everywhere on the planet, the sun rises in the East, and so it is with your life; East is the source of all beginnings.

 Everything in life is cyclical: the four seasons, the planting of crops, business transactions, relationships, and personal growth.
-In each blessed moment, there is always an opportunity for positive change to be initiated.
-Surrendering to the energy of the East means examining your beliefs.
-Be at peace with your thoughts and healing will follow.
-Fight a thought and the thought prevails.
-By surrendering to the East, any thought loses momentum and transformation occurs.
+Each blessed moment presents an opportunity for positive change to be initiated.
+Surrendering to the energy of the East requires an examination your beliefs.
+Be at peace with your thoughts, and healing will follow.
+Fight a thought, and the thought prevails.
+By surrendering to the East, thoughts lose momentum and transformation occurs.

 Heading east on the Map is a roaring call to adventure.
 A true adventure demands an upheaval in the natural order of your life.
 While the East is associated with light, vision, birth, childhood, intuition, and the untamable, it also demands our full attention, so we must be fully prepared for what lies ahead.

-Be mindful when your Awakening Compass says you are heading east.
+Be mindful when your Awakening Compass indicates you are heading east.
 Endings followed by new beginnings await you on the horizon.
 On a small scale, this could mean the arrival of an unexpected visitor, the loss of a job, or a sudden health concern.
-On a larger scale, it could signify the devastation of communities, nations, and war.
-From a simple “aha” moment to a major life change, the frontier of the East beckons you to wake up, rise up, and move forward with your senses on alert.
-Fly high like an eagle and let your indomitable spirit set you free.
+On a larger scale, it could signify the devastation of communities, nations, and impending war.
+From a simple “aha” moment to a major life change, the frontier of the East beckons you to awaken, rise up, and move forward with your senses fully alert.
+Fly high like an eagle, and let your indomitable spirit set you free.